The New Civics Major Grant Program

 - Principal Investigators (PIs) and Co-PIs applying for a Research Grant must have an earned doctorate in an academic discipline or professional field, or appropriate experience in an education research-related profession.

-- The PI must be affiliated with a college, university, research facility, school district, or cultural institution that is willing to serve as the fiscal agent if the grant is awarded.
-Research Grant proposals from individuals are not eligible.
+- The PI must be affiliated with a college, university, school district, non-profit research facility, or non-profit cultural institution that is willing to serve as the fiscal agent if the grant is awarded.
+The Spencer Foundation does not award grants directly to individuals.

 - Proposals are accepted from the U.S. and internationally, however all proposals must be submitted in English and budgets must be proposed in U.S. Dollars.

 - PIs and Co-PIs may only hold one active research grant from the Spencer Foundation at a time.
-Simultaneous submissions to Spencer from PIs and Co-PIs are discouraged due to this policy.
+Simultaneous submissions to the Foundation from PIs and Co-PIs are discouraged due to this policy.

 Deadlines and Review Process

-The next deadline for preliminary proposals is 4:00pm CST, Tuesday, May 14, 2013.
-Below is a timeline for this review cycle for the Initiative on The New Civics; as future cycles are scheduled, they will be posted to this website:
+The final deadline for preliminary proposals is 4:00pm CST, Tuesday, April 29, 2014.
+Below is a timeline for this review cycle for the Initiative on The New Civics:

-Step 1 - Registration: The PI must register and create a profile by clicking on the link below and then clicking the “Register Here” button.
+Step 1: Registration: If the scholar serving as the PI on the project has never accessed the Spencer Foundation online system, they must register and create a profile by clicking on the link below and then clicking the “Register Here” button.

 Criteria for Review